devxiongmao/truckin-along/README.md

 ## 🌟 Contributing

 We welcome contributions to Truckin' Along!
+As a crowdsourced platform, we believe in the power of community contribution not just for deliveries, but for the platform itself.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).